rotorman/CyberBrick_ESPNOW/receiverPY/README.md

 - No fancy intuitive graphical configuration environment, as is the case with CyberBrick apps.
 Here, the user has to configure the output mapping in receiver side MicroPython code.

 The handset, running [EdgeTX](https://edgetx.org/) firmware, sends, via custom ESP-NOW flashed ExpressLRS transmitter module (code in folder [./transmitterFW](https://github.com/rotorman/CyberBrick_ESPNOW/tree/main/transmitterFW)) channel data according to [CRSF specifications](https://github.com/tbs-fpv/tbs-crsf-spec/blob/main/crsf.md) - [16 proportional channels in 11-bit resolution](https://github.com/tbs-fpv/tbs-crsf-spec/blob/main/crsf.md#0x16-rc-channels-packed-payload).
 The channel order, range, mixing and further parameters can be adjusted in the EdgeTX radio.
+Optionally, when EdgeTX handset is flashed with the proposed extended CRSF protocol that supports 32-channels ([CRSF protocol extension proposal](https://github.com/tbs-fpv/tbs-crsf-spec/pull/28), [EdgeTX pull request](https://github.com/EdgeTX/edgetx/pull/6504) and [firmware download](https://github.com/rotorman/edgetx/releases/tag/v2.11.3_crsf_32ch)), you can fully exploit the generic scripts that require more than 16 channels radio link transport for proper operation.

 The most widely used mapping of the first 4 control channels are (Mode 2, AETR):